Career Timeline of Jill Biden: Major Achievements and Milestones

 1993: Instructor at Delaware Technical & Community College

-From 1993, Jill Biden was an English instructor at Delaware Technical & Community College until 2008.
+From 1993, Jill Biden was an instructor in English at the Stanton campus of Delaware Technical & Community College.

 1993: Founded Biden Breast Health Initiative